matomo-org/matomo-sdk-ios/README.md

 static NSString * const PiwikSiteID = @"2";
 ```

-If you do not have access to a Piwik server your may run the tracker in debug mode.
+If you do not have access to a Piwik server your can run the tracker in debug mode.
 Events will be printed to the console instead of sent to the Piwik server:

 ```objective-c
 // Print events to the console